 What to Look for When Buying Copic Alternatives

 Looking for Copic marker alternatives can be hard because you would like them to be as close to the quality of the original Copic markers.
-To figure out the best options at a reasonable price, here are some of the things you would want to keep in mind:
+To figure out the top-tier options at a reasonable price, here are some of the things you would want to keep in mind:

 The ink quality of Copic markers is simply outstanding.
 Copic markers are not too thick but not too thin either.
 They don’t get streaky, which is what sets them apart from the others.
 Once they dry up on paper, the colors retain the vividness and richness.
 They don’t dull out like other markers.